Babe Hiskey

-Bryant "Babe" Hiskey (born November 21, 1938) is an American professional golfer who played on the PGA Tour and the Champions Tour.
+Bryant "Babe" Hiskey (born November 21, 1938) is an American professional golfer.
+He played on the PGA Tour and the Champions Tour.

+Early life and amateur career

-Hiskey was born in Burley, Idaho.
+In 1938, Hiskey was born in Burley, Idaho.
 He won the Idaho Amateur three times.

-He attended the University of Houston and was a member of the golf team.
-He turned professional in 1961.
+Hiskey attended the University of Houston.
+He was a member of the Houston Cougars golf team.

+Professional career

+In 1961, Hiskey turned professional.
 In 1970, Hiskey won the Sahara Invitational by one stroke over Miller Barber, Terry Dill and Bob Goalby.

-After turning 50, Hiskey played on the Senior PGA Tour (now Champions Tour).
+After turning 50, Hiskey played on the Senior PGA Tour.
 His best finish was second place at the 1995 First of America Classic.

 Hiskey's brother, Jim and his nephew, Paul are also professional golfers.
 After retiring as a touring professional, he worked as a golf course architect.
 His designs include Highland Golf Course in Pocatello, Idaho.
 He lives in Galveston, Texas.